w3c/wai-media-guide/av-content.md

 <span style="color:#585858; font-style:italic;">More information is in [Understanding Success Criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and [Understanding Success Criterion 1.4.6: Contrast (Enhanced)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced).</span>

-### Plan for Audio Description of Visual Information
+### Plan for audio description of visual information

 _Audio description_ provides content to people who are blind and others who cannot see the video adequately.
 It describes the visual information needed to understand the content.